nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/memory_partitioning.rst

 Optimizing your project for release
 ***********************************

-Reference sizes of the MCUboot and the firmware loader can be achieved using the default configuration of :ref:`ble_mcuboot_recovery_entry_sample`.
+You can achieve the reference sizes of MCUboot and firmware loader using the default configuration of the :ref:`ble_mcuboot_recovery_entry_sample` sample.

 For minimal size, amend the firmware loader configuration using the following Kconfig options: